-It is important to establish and use an easy-to-understand naming convention.
-Of course, everyone will develop their own system, but let me make some suggestions:

-- I typically include "M" at the end of a filename for an unflattened "Master File". - For a flattened file ready for printing, I will instead include a print size, such as "11x14", at the end of a filename. - It won't be unusual to have multiple files from the same original image your original RAW file, your duplicated and renamed RAW file (and .xmp "sidecar" file), your Master File, a file prepped for a particular print size, and so on your best bet is to create a file folder named after your file, and store ALL related files in it.
+- It is important to establish and use an easy-to-understand naming convention.
+Of course, everyone will develop their own system, but let me make some suggestions.
+I typically include "\M" at the end of a filename for an unflattened "Master" or "Archive" file.
+For a flattened file ready for printing, I will instead include a print size, such as " 11x14", at the end of a filename. - It won't be unusual to have multiple files from the same image your original RAW file, your duplicated and renamed RAW file (and .xmp "sidecar" file), your Master File, a file prepped for a particular print size, and so on your best bet is to create a file folder named after your file, and store all related files in it.

-Here is an example of a file-naming convention that I would use for one image, from a series on Yosemite, file #123, shot in June of 2019:
+Here is an example of a file-naming convention that I would use for one image, from a series on Yosemite, file #123, shot in June of 2011:

-- The very first thing I do: create a separate folder called "2019_06_Yosemite123" to store ALL of my files for this image (RAW, PSD, TIFF, JPG, etc.) - DSC1234.NEF This is the original RAW Capture from a Nikon camera (.CR2 for Canon, etc.) duplicate and rename it through your Operating System before opening it in Adobe Camera RAW (discussed in Chapter 10). - 2019_06_Yosemite123.NEF (& .xmp) This is the duplicated and renamed RAW file (and its accompanying .xmp file), - 2019_06_Yosemite123_M.tif This would be the unflattened "Master File", prepped for proper contrast, color, and so on.
-This file can be used for a multitude of uses, such as different print sizes, web output, etc. - 2019_06_Yosemite123_11x14.tif This would start from the Master File.
+- The very first thing I do: create a separate folder called "2011\06\Yosemite123" to store ALL of my files for this image. - \DSC1234.NEF This is the original RAW Capture from a Nikon camera (.CR2 for Canon) duplicate and rename it through your Operating System before opening it in Adobe Camera RAW (discussed later in "Working with RAW") - 2011\06\Yosemite123.NEF (& .xmp) This is the duplicated and renamed RAW file (and it's accompanying .xmp file), - 2011\06\Yosemite123\M.tif This would be the unflattened "Master" file, prepped for proper contrast, color, and so on.
+This file can be used for a multitude of uses, such as different print sizes, web output, etc. - 2011\06\Yosemite123\11x14.tif This would start from the master file.
 It would be flattened, sharpened and cropped for an 11 x 14 print.
-If you have multiple printers, you could even go so far as to add an "E" at the end for an Epson printer, "L" for a LightJet printer, and so on. - 2019_06_Yosemite123_5x7_72ppi.jpg This also starts from the master file, then flattened, sharpened, and cropped for a 5 x 7 print.
+If you have multiple printers, you could even go so far as to add an "\E" at the end for an Epson printer, "\L" for a LightJet printer, and so on. - 2011\06\Yosemite123\5x7\72ppi.jpg This also starts from the master file, then flattened, sharpened, and cropped for a 5 x 7 print.
 The file resolution is also reduced to 72 PPI, (rather than the normal 300 PPI for printing) so that it's more adaptable for use on the Web.